-The big news: US court blocks Trump’s travel ban from taking effect again, and 9 other top stories
+The big news: India can help US keep an eye on Pakistan, says Nikki Haley, and 9 other top stories

-Other headlines: Amit Shah said the Kerala chief minister was scared by the support for the BJP, and American writer George Sanders won the Man Booker Prize.
+Other headlines: Delhi’s air quality worsened ahead of Diwali, and American writer George Sanders won the Man Booker Prize.

 A look at the headlines right now: